-We introduced a representation - the pose-space histogram - for classifying the driver's focus of attention without computing Euclidean information.
+We introduced a representation - the pose-space histogram and associated eye-state histograms - for classifying the driver's focus of attention without computing Euclidean information.
 By avoiding explicit Euclidean measurements, we avoid the need to know a priori information about the car's interior geometry, the camera calibration, or the driver's exact location and gaze direction, and thereby hope to achieve a more robust system.